 Check the lighting and reduce glare.
 Bright lighting and too much glare can strain your eyes and make it difficult to see objects on your monitor.
 The worst problems are generally from sources above or behind you, including fluorescent lighting and sunlight.
 Consider turning off some or all of the overhead lights.

 If you need light for writing or reading, use an adjustable desk lamp.
 Close blinds or shades, and avoid placing your monitor directly in front of a window or white wall.
 Place an anti-glare cover over the screen.

 - Adjust your monitor.
 Position your monitor directly in front of you about an arm's length away so that the top of the screen is at or just below eye level.
 It helps to have a chair you can adjust too.

 - Use a document holder.
 If you need to refer to print material while you work on your computer, place it on a document holder.
 Some holders are designed to be placed between the keyboard and monitor; others are placed to the side.
 Find one that works for you.
 The goal is to reduce how much your eyes need to readjust and how often you turn your neck and head.

 - Adjust your screen settings.
 Enlarge the type for easier reading.
 And adjust the contrast and brightness to a level that's comfortable for you.

-Some eyestrain symptoms may be relieved by natural products, such as fish oil (omega-3 fatty acids) and bilberry, but further study is needed.
+Some eyestrain symptoms may be relieved by natural products, such as bilberry extract and omega-3 fatty acids in fish oil, but further study is needed.
 Talk with your doctor if you're considering supplements to help relieve your signs and symptoms.

 Preparing for your appointment